VitaHEX-Games/HexFlow-Launcher/README.md

  * Dreamcast:  '.gdi' and '.cdi' games are supported.
  * PS1 using RetroArch - They will use the 'PCSX ReARMed' core, more information on supported extensions here: [https://docs.libretro.com/library/pcsx_rearmed/](https://docs.libretro.com/library/pcsx_rearmed/)

-**Note:**
-If you're using an old version of RetroFlow (below v5) you will need to rename PSP and maybe PS1 games too, please see the guide here: [Legacy guide - Renaming PSP and PS1](https://github.com/jimbob4000/RetroFlow-Launcher/blob/main/docs/Legacy_guide_-_Renaming_PSP_and_PS1.md).

 ## 5. Rescan to find your games

 * Press 'Start' and go to 'Scan Settings', select your Adrenaline location, and if you are using custom game folders, select those too, then select 'Rescan'.